Some bidouble planes with $p_g=q=0$ and $4\leq K^2\leq 7$: Examples

 We refer \cite{Ca} or \cite{Pa} for information on bidouble covers.

 Each surface $S$ constructed in Section \ref{construction} is the smooth minimal model of the bidouble cover of $\mathbb P^2$ determined by the divisors

-Let $i_g$ be the involution of $S$ corresponding to $D_j+D_k,$ for each permutation $(g,j,k)$ of $(1,2,3).$ We have that $S/{i_1}$ is birational to an Enriques surface, $S/{i_3}$ is a rational surface and the bicanonical map of $S$ is not composed with $i_1, i_2$ and is composed with $i_3.$ Moreover, $S$ has an hyperelliptic fibration of genus $3$.
+Let $i_g$ be the involution of $S$ corresponding to $D_j+D_k,$ for each permutation $(g,j,k)$ of $(1,2,3).$ We have that $S/{i_1}$ is birational to an Enriques surface, $S/{i_3}$ is a rational surface and the bicanonical map of $S$ is not composed with $i_1, i_2$ and is composed with $i_3.$ The surface $S/{i_2}$ is birational to an Enriques surface in the cases with $K_S^2=6,5,4$ given in Section \ref{Enr4} and is a rational surface in the cases with $K_S^2=7,6,5$ given in Section \ref{765}.
+Moreover, $S$ has an hyperelliptic fibration of genus $3$.

 We omit the proof for these facts: it is similar to the one given in \cite{Ri3} for an example with $K_S^2=3.$